 (Source) Urban Indian Health Institute.

-Social Service workers have reported that Native Americans may deal with past victimization and uncertain futures by directing their anger at those closest to them.
-In addition, Native American leaders indicate that a large percentage of Native American families have instances of family violence in their history including child abuse or neglect, sexual abuse, and/or battering.
+Social Service workers have reported that Native People may deal with past victimization and uncertain futures by directing their anger at those closest to them.
+In addition, Native leaders indicate that a large percentage of families have instances of family violence in their history including child abuse or neglect, sexual abuse, and/or battering.
 Ibid p.
 217

-Native American child abuse is a serious problem, representing 7 percent of all cases in Minnesota.
+Child abuse is a serious problem in many Native communities, for example representing 7 percent of all cases in Minnesota.

 - About 29 percent of Native American children in Minnesota lived below the poverty line in 2000 compared to only six percent of white children.